MSP software and business automation: the case for AI

 Now that some of them have the basic MSP software blocks like RMA, PSA, IT documentation, CRM, etc., they are now looking to plug AI components into their product portfolio.
 Well, I have news for you.
 Having worked with AI experts and building AI models, I can tell that's not how true AI works; it needs to be built with the software blocks from the ground up.

 MSPs on the other hand don't ask for AI capabilities.
 All existing MSP software keeps MSP businesses operational.
 Nothing needs changing.
 Truth is, it feels like a trade-off to switch MSP tools today because every tool comes packaged with its own set of customer grievances, resulting in vendor fatigue.
-I often hear MSPs saying, 'Why fix it if it isn't broken, right?'
+I often hear managed service providers saying, 'Why fix it if it isn't broken, right?'

 Additionally, from a service delivery perspective, I speculate, this has to do with the maker-assembler mindset.
-As Dave Sobel, a Channel veteran and MSP expert, rightly points out MSPs are like assemblers who assemble tools for their clients and deliver it as a service.
+As Dave Sobel, a Channel veteran and MSP expert, rightly points out managed service providers are like assemblers who assemble tools for their clients and deliver it as a service.
 If the makers don't make tools with AI capabilities, how will the assemblers assemble those tools?

 Are we sleepwalking into failure?